frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/attendance-status.md

 The Attendance Status of an employee conveys whether the employee is Present, Absent, or is on leave on a particular day.

-In ERPNext You can create multiple Status for Attendance.
-Suppose, Employee is on visit to other place or working remotely in that case we allow you to create custom status for tracking Attendance.
+In ERPNext, you can create multiple statuses for attendance.
+Suppose, an employee is on a visit to another place or working remotely, then you can create a custom status for tracking Attendance.

 To access Attendance Status, go to: